 A referral is usually made if an adult in your life is concerned about you or your family.

-This doesn’t necessarily mean you will get a social worker.
-Depending on you and your family’s situation, you may receive help a GP, you school, a youth worker or a group of professionals working together.
+This doesn't necessarily mean you will get a social worker.
+Depending on you and your family's situation, you may receive help from a GP, your school, a youth worker or a group of professionals working together.

 If we think you're not safe then you will be assigned a social worker.
 They will find the best way to support you and your family.
 Your social worker will talk to you about what life is like for you and you can talk to them about any worries or questions you might have.